publiclab/plots2/doc/CHECKINS.md

 # Community Check-ins

 One of our community values is openness and diversity in thought.
 For this reason, we have started weekly check-ins run by our contributors (you!).
-The check-ins are currently opened as issues in the [plots2](https://github.com/publiclab/plots2/issues?utf8=%E2%9C%93&q=) repository for convenience, but are meant to instigate discussions about any and all repos / topics related to Public Lab.
-Find the current week's check-in pinned at the top for easy reference.
+The check-ins are currently opened as issues on the plots2 repository [issues](https://github.com/publiclab/plots2/issues?utf8=%E2%9C%93&q=) page for convenience, but are meant to instigate discussions about any and all repos / topics related to Public Lab.
+You can always find the most recent check-in pinned at the top of the page.

 New contributors are encouraged to get engaged :).